Episode - 9F12

 - Take That: Bart watches Krusty guest-hosting an episode of Tuesday Night Live, which is so bad that Bart remembers the days when Joe Piscopo was on the show.
-At the time, most critics were claiming that Saturday Night Live was going into another period of Seasonal Rot due to bad host choices and thin sketches with one-note characters (though complaints about SNL's quality have been hovering around the show since the first time people thought SNL was going downhill — which would be when Chevy Chase left the cast in 1976).
+At the time, most critics were claiming that Saturday Night Live was going into another period of Seasonal Rot due to bad host choices and thin sketches with one-note characters note .
 The writers on the DVD commentary claimed that this was more of a backhanded Affectionate Parody, as most of The Simpsons writers on the show at the time got their start on SNL and left because they pretty much used their time on the show for extra money and a stepping stone for bigger and better projects.

-- Unintentional Period Piece: By the Turn of the Millennium, 1-900-numbers fell out of fashion, so this episode's B-plot may seem alien to those who didn't grow up in The Eighties and The Nineties.
+- Unintentional Period Piece: By the Turn of the Millennium, 1-900-numbers fell out of fashion, so this episode's B-plot may seem alien to those who were too young to remember them.

 - What Could Have Been: Tom Cruise was supposed to play Tom.